joshmanderson/regridder/README.md

 * Defines precisely where the item should be placed in the grid
 * E.g. `'1 / 1 / 2 / 3'` – this translates to: `rowStart: 1`, `columnStart: 1`, `rowEnd: 2`, `columnEnd: 3`

+# Responsiveness

+For all `Grid` and `GridItem` props, you may provide a single value (as documented above), or an array of values – if you provide an array of values, each value will be used at appropriate responsive breakpoints.
+For example, if you provide `[1, 2, 3]` as the value for a prop, `1` will be used below the smallest breakpoint, `2` will be used from the next breakpoint and up, `3` will be used from the next breakpoint and up etc. Also note that if you provide a single value for a prop, that value will be used at all breakpoints.

 # Examples

 ## SimpleLayout.js

 Starting off simple, we'll define a grid with 3 columns and add 6 items to the grid, specifying how many rows and columns some of the items should span, while keeping defaults for others.
+Note that by default, a grid item will span one column and one row.

 ```js
 import { Grid, GridItem } from 'regridder';